xdrop/cartel/docs/README.md

 ```

 ### Check definition

+Use `Check` to enforce a condition before a service is run (eg. to ensure some local configuration has been performed on the system).

 | Property | Description | Values | Example |
 | -------- | ----------- | ------ | ------- |
 | kind | Type of the module.
 Use `Check` for checks. | Check | `Check`